* Syria due to hand over all chemicals by Sunday

 "The convention forbids the use of toxic chemicals in warfare," another source at the OPCW said.
 "If we close our eyes to any alleged use, we should be asking ourselves: what are we good for?"

-Syria's remaining stockpile of declared chemical weapons are in more than a dozen lorry containers, in a location near Damascus that the government has said was unreachable due to fighting.
+Syria's remaining stockpile of declared chemical weapons are in 16 lorry containers, roughly 13 of them in a location near Damascus that the government has said was unreachable due to fighting.

 The OPCW enforces adherence to the Chemical Weapons Convention, which requires members to declare all chemical stocks to the organisation, which won the Nobel Peace prize last year.